Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

-This sensitivity suggests that the win rate of the strategy for $G_{14}$ can evaluate the ability of quantum devices to accurately perform nonlocal operations and serve as a benchmark.
+This sensitivity suggests that measuring the win rate of the strategy for $G_{14}$ is a good benchmark to evaluate the ability of a quantum device at accurately controlling for bit flip errors, while simultaneously performing nonlocal operations.
 In particular, the vertex question win rate is very sensitive to noise, measuring the fidelity of the device gates, whereas the edge question win rate can confirm if a device is using quantum resources.
 The optimal classical strategy of 4 colors consists of a 4-coloring of $G_{13}$ and assigning the most infrequently used color to the apex vertex $\alpha$.
-Therefore, all vertex questions would be correctly answered, and 1 edge would be incorrectly answered, resulting in an edge win rate of $36/37 \approx 97.2\%$.
+Therefore, all vertex questions would be correctly answered and one edge would be incorrectly answered, resulting in an edge win rate of $36/37 \approx 97.3\%$, or an overall win rate of $86/88 \approx 97.7\%$.
 Any win rate higher than this requires quantum resources.
 In our experiments, no device exceeded this threshold (Fig. \ref{fig:error_byquestion}).
-Introducing an error-correcting version of our quantum strategy could improve the robustness of this test, which we leave to future investigation.
+However, introducing an error-correcting version of our quantum strategy could improve the robustness of this test, which we leave to future investigations.